-Cross-promotion, when it comes to crowdfunding campaigns, is a form of marketing promotion where a project creator promotes another project to his or her backer audience.
+Cross-promotion, when it comes to crowdfunding campaigns, is a form of marketing promotion where a creator promotes another project to his or her backer audience.
 Given how cooperative and helpful the crowdfunding community is, it’s no surprise that the practice is now commonplace and it’s almost expected to see creators give other projects a mention at the end of their campaign status updates.

-We asked several project creators about their experience with cross-promotion to find out more about how to arrange a cross-promotion with another creator, how they measured the impact, and how cross-promotion ranks among the other standard crowdfunding marketing activities.
+We asked several creators about their experience with cross-promotion to find out more about how to arrange a cross-promotion with another creator, how they measured the impact, and how cross-promotion ranks among the other standard crowdfunding marketing activities.

 Finding the Right Partner

-The first thing project creators have to do is find other projects that make a good cross-promotion match.
+The first thing creators have to do is find other projects that make a good cross-promotion match.
 You want to find other projects that share a similar backer audience, so that it will make sense to present your project to their backers.

 Cross-promotion was a logical decision for Dr. Lyssa Neel, creator of the Linkitz Smart Friendship Bracelets: “obviously not for a direct competitor, but for a product that appeals to the same demographic, it’s a pure win-win.”